 Cape Range National Park ranks high on my list of best places to visit in Western Australia.
 Just imagine rugged arid canyons that contrast with white sparkling beaches, and clear turquoise water.
 Sounds good?
 There’s something even better.
 Ningaloo Reef which is Australia’s largest fringing coral reef.
 Over 200 coral and 500 fish in deep sea habitats, positioned not farther than 100 metres from the shore.
 Snorkelling on Ningaloo Reef is a truly exceptional experience.
 Find out more about Cape Range National Park below.

 Cape Range National Park stretches along North West Cape in Western Australia, over 1200 km from Perth.
 Exmouth is a touristic town located in close proximity to the national park, and a gateway to your hiking and snorkelling experience.
 Here you can do some grocery shopping, have dinner, and fill up the tank before setting off on an adventure.
 Internet in Exmouth works well too.
 Once you’re in the town, keep your eyes peeled for emus strolling around the city (quite unusual!), and cheeky parrots hanging out near the bakery.

 WHAT IS THE BEST TIME TO VISIT?

 Australia’s summer is quite hot in Cape Range National Park.
-Temperatures in December, January and February often exceed 40°C during a day.
+Temperatures in December, January and February often exceed 40°C during the day.
 Winter is mild and more enjoyable.
-From June to August, you can expect here temperatures around 20 – 30°C through the day.
-Additionally, tropical cyclones are occasionally experienced in this region of Western Australia between November and April.
-It’s wise to check weather alerts and cyclone warnings regularly if you’re travelling to Cape Range National Park around that time.
+From June to August, expect temperatures around 20 – 30°C throughout the day.
+In addition, tropical cyclones are occasionally experienced in this region of Western Australia between November and April.
+Make sure to check weather alerts and cyclone warnings regularly if you are travelling to Cape Range National Park around that time.

 IS THERE AN ENTRY FEE?